ADVERTISEMENT

 Drivers who experience any of the following may be at increased risk for a collision or future unsafe driving.

-• The senior driver has been issued two or more traffic tickets or warnings in the past two years.
+• The driver has been issued two or more traffic tickets or warnings in the past two years.
 Tickets can predict the greatest risk for collision.

-• The senior driver has been involved in two or more collisions or “near misses” in the past two years.
+• The driver has been involved in two or more collisions or “near misses” in the past two years.
 Rear-end crashes, parking lot fender-benders, and side collisions while turning across traffic rank as the most common mishaps for drivers with diminishing skills, depth perception, or reaction time.

 Look for the warning signs.